graphcore/examples/applications/popart/resnext_inference/README.md

 flags:

 resnext_inference_launch.py:
-  --batch_size: Batch size (per device)
+  --batch_size: Overall size of batch (across all devices).
-    (default: '6')
+    (default: '48')
     (an integer)
   --batches_per_step: Number of batches to fetch on the host ready for streaming onto the device, reducing host IO
     (default: '1500')
     (an integer)
   --data_dir: Parent directory containing subdirectory dataset(s).
-Number of subdirs should equal num_ipus
+The number of sub directories should equal num_ipus
     (default: 'datasets/')
   --iterations: Number of iterations to run if using synthetic data.
 Each iteration uses one `batches_per_step` x `batch_size` x `H` x `W` x `C` sized input tensor.
     (default: '1')
     (an integer)
   --model_name: model name.
 Used to locate ONNX protobuf in models/
     (default: 'resnext101_32x4d')
   --num_ipus: Number of IPUs to be used.
-One IPU runs one compute process.
+One IPU runs one compute process and processes a fraction of the batch of samples.
     (default: '8')
     (an integer)
-  --num_workers: Number of threads per dataloader
+  --num_workers: Number of threads per dataloader.
+There is one dataloader per IPU.
     (default: '12')
     (an integer)
-  --[no]synthetic: Use synthetic data created on the IPU for inference
+  --[no]synthetic: Use synthetic data created on the IPU.
     (default: 'false')
 ```